ipython/ipython/CONTRIBUTING.md

   If you're making functional changes, you can clean up the specific pieces of code you're working on.

-[Travis](http://travis-ci.org/#!/ipython/ipython) does a pretty good job testing IPython and Pull Requests, but it may make sense to manually perform tests (possibly with our `test_pr` script), particularly for PRs that affect `IPython.parallel` or Windows.
+[Travis](http://travis-ci.org/#!/ipython/ipython) does a pretty good job testing IPython and Pull Requests, but it may make sense to manually perform tests, particularly for PRs that affect `IPython.parallel` or Windows.

 For more detailed information, see our [GitHub Workflow](https://github.com/ipython/ipython/wiki/Dev:-GitHub-workflow).